Plan your visit.

 Some things to keep in mind when planning your visit to the Custer Observatory:

-the moon (more full), the brighter it is and that bright moonlight washes out all
+(more full), the brighter it is and that bright moonlight washes out

 Generally, the less moon - the better.
 If you're going to pack up the kids and come out to Custer, aim for a night when the moon is a crescent or in New Moon phase.
 Check this moon calendar and aim for a darker week if possible.
 We want you to get the most out of your visit with us.